mikro-orm/mikro-orm/docs/docs/metadata-cache.md

 title: Metadata Cache
 ---

+> In v4 you need to explicitly install `@mikro-orm/reflection` to use `TsMorphMetadataProvider`.

 Under the hood, `MikroORM` uses [`ts-morph`](https://github.com/dsherret/ts-morph) to read TypeScript source files of all entities to be able to detect all types.
 Thanks to this, defining the type is enough for runtime validation.

+If you use folder-based discovery (via `entitiesDirs`), you should specify paths to the compiled entities via `entitiesDirs` as well as paths to the TS source files of those entities via `entitiesDirsTs`.
+When you run the ORM via `ts-node`, the latter will be used automatically, or if you explicitly pass `tsNode: true` in the config.

 This process can be a bit slow, mainly because `ts-morph` will scan all your source files based on your `tsconfig.json`.
 You can speed up this process by whitelisting only the folders